 For the purpose of analysis, hypothesis of the above mentioned services (on basis of primary data collected from Indian Bankers) are portrayed in trail.
-Null hypothesis for Level of Control Affected by Application of Technology Based Services cover: There is no significant difference in level of control affected by technology based expected services($H{0(2)}$),level of control affected by technology based augmented services($H{0(3)}$),in level of control affected by technology based growing potential services($H{0(4)}$) in public and private sector banks.
-Alternate Hypothesis for Level of Control Affected by Application of Technology Based Services cover: There is significant difference in level of control affected by technology based core banking services ($H{1(1)}$), level of control affected by technology based expected services($H{1(2)}$), level of control affected by technology based growing potential services($H{1(4)}$) in public and private sector banks.
+Null hypothesis for Level of Control Affected by Application of Technology Based Services cover: There is no significant difference in level of control affected by technology based core banking services($H{0(1)}$), in level of control affected by technology based expected services($H{0(2)}$), level of control affected by technology based augmented services($H{0(3)}$), in level of control affected by technology based growing potential services($H{0(4)}$) in public and private sector banks.
+Alternate Hypothesis for Level of Control Affected by Application of Technology based core banking services cover: There is significant difference in level of control affected by technology Based Services cover: There is significant difference in level of control affected by technology based expected services($H{1(2)}$), level of control affected by technology based expected services($H{1(2)}$), level of control affected by technology based augmented services($H{1(3)}$), in level of control affected by technology based growing potential services($H{1(4)}$) in public and private sector banks.
 For Discussion of Results of Application and Level of Control Affected by Technology Based Services in Bank-Independent t test was conducted to analyze the difference of level of control affected by technology-based banking services by public and private sector banks.

-1. Core Banking Services in Banks
+1.Core Banking Services in Banks

 Since the significance level of ATM'S/POS Terminals, Internet Banking, Mobile Banking, Issue of Credit Card/ Debit Card, Online Fund Transfer Enquiry, Cash withdrawal, Online Payment of bills, and RTGS, is less than 0.050 (refer to table 3).
-This lends supports to H1(1) and establishes that there is a significant difference between level of control affected by application of core banking services by public and private sector banks.
+This lends supports to $H{1(1)}$ and establishes that there is a significant difference between level of control affected by application of core banking services by public and private sector banks.
 It shows that bankers in public sector banks considered impact of these services on control function differently than the managers of private sector banks, while for rest of the services they have same opinion.